 I couldn’t stay at Princeton or Castle Gormenghast forever, so I returned to Canada to face the music.
 I taught in Halifax for a bit, then lit out for the Yukon territory, where it’s so cold people drop the minuses when they talk about winter: thus, 35 would be a good day, whereas 42 would be a bit much.
-In the frozen North I preferred gardening to dogsledding or cross-country skiing—the things you can grow with 20 hours of sunlight in summer.
+In the frozen North I tried dogsledding and cross-country skiing but preferred extreme gardening—the things you can grow with 20 hours of sunlight in summer.
 I’ve had a few jobs in government along the way.
 When I came to Toronto, my employer decided I was an Indigenous policy specialist so I worked in that area and certainly learned a lot.
 One fine day at the office, my boss said, you’ve led such an interesting life, Anna.
 I figured I wasn’t long for government after that.

 During this time I began to write again—young adult fantasy.
 I have two unpublished books in this genre.
 Book one was a semi-finalist for the American Katherine Paterson Prize, and book two, in a mystery vein, made the long list for Canada’s Unhanged Arthur, the unpublished novel category of the Arthur Ellis Awards.
 I shifted to romantic suspense and domestic suspense, in part because of market practicalities, but also undoubtedly because Fate Had Other Things In Store For Me, as foreshadowed above.

 AFTER THE WINTER is my first published novel.
-Its sequel, THE AU PAIR, has a release date of October 2017.
+Its sequel, THE AU PAIR, was released in October 2017.
 I’m currently writing book 3, APRIL ON PARIS STREET.
 All three are set in Montreal and the surrounding countryside, although in book 3 private investigator Ashley Smeeton heads for Paris to “rescue” a young woman in distress.
 I don’t know why Quebec isn’t more often a mise en scène for romantic suspense.